maxwellpower/mm-channel-export/README.md

 ## Output

-The script will generate an HTML file named channel_posts.html and channel_posts.csv in the working directory inside the Docker container.
+The script will generate an HTML file named `channel_posts.html`, a CSV named `channel_posts.csv` and a JSON named `channel_posts.json` in the working directory inside the Docker container.
 To access the file outside of the Docker environment, consider mounting a volume to your Docker container:

 ```bash
 docker run --env-file .env -v $(pwd)/output:/app/output ghcr.io/maxwellpower/mm-channel-export
 ```

-This will save the channel_posts.html and channel_posts.csv to the output directory on your host machine.
+This will save the `channel_posts.html`, `channel_posts.csv`, and `channel_posts.json` to the output directory on your host machine.

 ## Troubleshooting